ElectroTechnique/electrotechnique.github.io/README.md

 # Latest News

+**5th August 2020** - Firmware is now updated to V1.14.
+There were problems with firmware compiled with overclocking (240MHz), so all firmware will be compiled with defaults (180MHz).
+Improvements were made to the way controls were read, pulse waveforms are limited so that they will not become silent when very narrow.

 **1st August 2020** - Another early buyer has finished building TSynth and says it sounds great.
 The problems with the next version with T4.1 have been solved - it needs some memory optimisations, as it's running close to filling the available RAM.

 ![](TS_PS.jpg)